DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-collators-setup.md

 sidebar_label: Setup Collator Node
 ---

-## How do you setup an Collator Node?
+## How do you setup a Collator Node?

 This guide covers how to set up a DataHighway Collator Node on the Tanganika Network.